AlexPullen91/GameReviews/README.md

 This test determines if the user sign up process works as intended

     1. User clicks sign up button on landing page or navbar and is directed to sign up page.
-    2. Clicking sign up button at bottom of form alerts user to empty required fields.
+    2. Clicking sign up button at bottom of form alerts user to empty required input fields.
     3. Entering a name in username field that already exists in the database along with matching passwords alerts user to try a different name.
     4. Entering a unique name in username field with passwords that do not match alerts user to try again.
     5. Entering a unique name in username field with matching passwords successfully creates a new user and directs them to their dashboard.

+    Verdict: Working as intended

+*Test case:* **User login process**

+This test determines if the user login process works as intended

+    1. User clicks login button on landing page or navbar and is directed to login page.
+    2. Clicking login button at bottom of form alerts user to empty required input fields.
+    3. Entering a name into username field and a password into password field that aren't in the database alerts user with an error message.
+    4. Entering a name into username field that is saved in the database and entering an incorrect password alerts user with an error message.
+    5. Entering a name into username field that is saved in the database along with entering the correct password redirects user to their dashboard.

     Verdict: Working as intended